RITES OF PASSAGE

 Juniors, Seniors and Recent Undergrads*

 Founded in 2004 by professors and students, Manifest is a non-profit organization which continues to be operated by artists, for artists, and by students for students.
 Our academic roots continue to be integral to our programming.
-Every year Manifest surveys work by students and recent graduates of art and design programs, seeking to assemble, promote, and document examples of the excellence being achieved by 'new' or emerging artists.
-This exhibit, season publication, and award are intended to help with that 'emergence'.
+Every year Manifest surveys work by students and recent graduates of art and design programs, seeking to assemble, promote, and document examples of the excellence being achieved by 'new' or emerging artists for Rites of Passage.
+This exhibit, season publication, and award are intended to support that emergence.

 this challenge to students and the recently graduated in regional, national, international college undergraduate